T3KG3RM/BPy-Engine-V0.01/README.md

 Thanks,
 Callum AKA T3KG3RM,

-Please note you need to create a folder called Images and add your own art for the project to work.
+Please note you need to create artwork in the Images folder for this project to work